FerretCode/switchyard/README.md

         - Switchyard uses a robust algorithm for handling normal usage, spiked usage, and sustained high usage
     - Switchyard will automatically up and downscale your service replicas in Railway

+#### Worker Considerations

+- Your workers must use manual message acknowledgement, due to how Switchyard declares queues to ensure quality of service.
+- Switchyard exposes options an option that lets you set how many messages each worker can process at once.

 Find some example worker code [below.](#example-worker)

 ![Job Scheduling Workflow Diagram](./images/job-scheduling.png "Job Scheduling Workflow")